Nikhil-315/Consensus-Based-UAV-Collision-Avoidance/README.md

 3. ROS1 Noetic and Gazebo
 4. MAVROS

-    You may follow https://github.com/Intelligent-Quads/iq_tutorials.git upto 'Installing ROS and MAVROS', 'Drone Swarms with Ardupilot' and 'Drone Swarms with Ardupilot+MAVROS' for the above setup.
+    You may follow https://github.com/Intelligent-Quads/iq_tutorials.git from 'Installing Ardupilot and MAVProxy' upto 'Installing ROS and MAVROS', 'Drone Swarms with Ardupilot' and 'Drone Swarms with Ardupilot+MAVROS' for the above setup.

 5. utm Library for Python
 ```